 Swimline Air Pillow

 Described as the ‘ultimate companion to any winter pool cover’, the Swimline Air Pillows are sure to stay inflated throughout the winter season.
-The pillows contain eyelets that allow you to tie them together to ensure that they float in the center of your pool.
+The pillows contain eyelets that allow you to tie them together to ensure they float in your pool’s center.

 What is good about Swimline Air Pillow